Home

 Buy and Hold and Cheat

-The Essential Leveraged Investing Guide Everyone loves to pick on Buy and Hold investing.
-I’m no exception.
+Everyone loves to pick on Buy and Hold investing, and I'm certainly no exception.

-Actually, it’s customary that, whatever form of trading or investing you’re advocating or promoting, to point out the weaknesses in other trading or investing styles.
-Frequently, mischaracterization is also involved to speed up the persuasion process.
+Actually, it's customary that, whatever form of trading or investing you're advocating, to point out the weaknesses in other trading or investing styles.
+Frequently, a certain level of mischaracterization is also involved since that tends to speed up persuasion process.

 I try to be better than that.
 Yes, I have opinions and biases, but in the end, I want to see the best ideas win on their own merits rather than weaker ideas gain credence through rhetorical trickery.